colinschoen/csmberkeley.github.io/pages/about.md

 A group of undergraduates who were tutoring at the time, frequently saw students struggling and feeling lost.
 As a group, these students collectively could only support ~70 students at a time, when in reality there were so many more students who needed much more support than this group could provide.
 In November, they decided to change this.

-This Spring, 2,400 students will be enrolled in CS 61A and CS 61B.
-Instead of 70 students, this group will now be able to support 300+.
+In Spring 2015, 2,400 students were enrolled in CS 61A and CS 61B.
+Instead of 70 students, CSM tutored 260+ students on a regular basis.
 This is Computer Science Mentors.

 ---